 You and your wife were single folks before you met and married.
 This means you both had some interests apart from each other.
 Interests that you still have.
 It’s tempting to want to show love by being a part of those activities, but DON’T, unless you’re asked.
 Everyone needs a sanctuary, whether it’s the gym, a movie theater, or writing behind a closed door all day.

-Word to the Wise: If she doesn’t ask you to join in these activities, DON’T take it personally; think of it as her time to re-charge her love-machine.
+Word to the Wise: If she doesn’t ask you to join in these activities, DON’T take it personally; think of it as her time to re-charge her love machine.
+You can also support her interests through the gifts you give her on holidays and birthdays.
+Just for some extra bonus points.

 Start returning the favor.
 I guarantee she’ll be feeding you chicken wings while wearing a negligee.